petehellyer/Neuroscience-Python-Course-Development/README.md

     - Print statements
     - Booleans
     - How to open/write files
-g.
-Common Errors and how to identify them
+    - Common Errors and how to identify them
-h.
-Exercises
+    - Exercises
-2. Python Functions
+Python Functions
 a.
 Structure and definition
 b.
 Calling a function and returning values
 c.
 Single and multiple parameters functions